JoniVR/VerticalCardSwiper/.github/ISSUE_TEMPLATE/question.md

 <!--
 !!
 READ THIS BEFORE SUBMITTING YOUR QUESTION !!
-Provide a short summary in the Title above after the [Question] tag.
+Provide a short summary in the Title after the [Question] tag.
 Please only ask Questions related to the library and search for solutions on Google first.
 I'm not your personal programmer! -->

 ### New Issue Checklist